Yohann76/graphic-representation-realt/Docs/Tasks.md

 ## Graphics :
 - manage different currency for each graphic (convert each monney in $ for have correct proportion in %)

-- Check that the data is correct in relation to the portfolio in $ and not in relation to the number of houses.

 - Set a general button for all graphs to "show realT data". for example in the legend
   Birmingham: 0.98% would be replaced by :